RafaelAGutierrezM/RafaelAGutierrezM.github.io/_pages/about.md

 Recent News
 ------

+-	_October, 2025_.
+[David Rey](https://filosofia.univalle.edu.co/personal/docentes-nombrados/2-filosofia/103-david-alejandro-rey-sampedro) and I are working on the organization of third edition of the online conference [Philosophy and Generative Grammar](https://sites.google.com/view/philosophy-generative-grammar3/home), which will take place on May 6–8, 2026.
 - _August, 2025._ I participated in another edition of [ESSLLI](https://2025.esslli.eu).
 It was a fantastic experience to gain firsthand insight into the latest work from philosophers, formal linguists, logicians, and computational linguists.
 I am grateful for the experience and for the wonderful friends I made during these two weeks in Bochum.
 - _August, 2025._ Nuo Xu and I have completed our term as [GLiF](https://www.upf.edu/web/glif) seminar coordinators.
 It was a pleasure working alongside Nuo, and I wish [Katerina Thomopoulou](https://www.researchgate.net/profile/Aikaterini-Thomopoulou), [Emanuela Pinna](https://www.researchgate.net/profile/Emanuela-Pinna), and Xiaomeng Sun, the new coordinators, the best of luck with their new role.
 - _July, 2025._ My paper "The morphological properties of words derived from proper names" was accepted for presentation at the [Fifth International Symposium of Morphology (ISMo 2025)](https://colloque-ismo2025.univ-lille.fr).